 Prevention

-- SEO plugin (if any) configured to NOT consolidate translations
+- SEO plugin (if any) configured to NOT consolidate translations.

-- No query strings or fragments in canonical
+- No query strings, fragments, or extra

 Related